SCOS100/RedDeb/README.md

-# RedDeb
+# RedDeb - Debian and other distributions on Phones!

-Source Code for Redmi Debian
+> Kind of counterintuitive